ankitapatelanki/JS-Learning/topics/promises.md

 JavaScript Promises - A Complete Beginner’s Guide

 ### What is a Promise?
-promise is an object that tells whether our asynchronous operation is completed or not
+promise is an object that tells whether our asynchronous(like : db calls , api calls ,Axios call etc.) operation is completed or not

 English:
 A Promise in JavaScript is like a container for a future value.
 Imagine you're ordering food online — you place the order now, but the food will arrive later.
 Similarly, a Promise is a way to write asynchronous code, meaning code that runs now but finishes later.